JumpMind/symmetric-ds/README.md

 SymmetricDS is sponsored by http://www.jumpmind.com.
 JumpMind also provides support and a professional version that provides a web user interface that simplifies configuration and management.

 Open source downloads are available at https://sourceforge.net/projects/symmetricds/files/?source=navbar.
+Documentation is available at http://www.symmetricds.org/docs/overview.

 Professional downloads are available at http://www.jumpmind.com/products/symmetricds/download.
+Documentation is available at http://www.jumpmind.com/products/symmetricds/documentation.

 ##Core Product Development
 We use Eclipse for development.